What Is a Database Management System (DBMS)?

 Another popular example of an RDBMS is a data warehouse.
 A data warehouse is a relational database management system used to manage databases that store data in columns rather than rows.
 Columnar databases are a good choice for data analytics.
 Some examples of cloud-based data warehouses that used columnar data are BigQuery from Google Cloud Platform or Redshift from Amazon Web Services.

-A document-oriented database management system (DoDBMS) is often used to manage non-relational databases, which relies on NoSQL language to interact with its databases.
-Non-relational databases normally contain JSON-like structures that we consider objects or documents.
+A document-oriented database management system is a type of NoSQL system that stores data in JSON-like documents.
+It is often used to manage non-relational databases.
+Non-relational databases normally contain JSON-like structures that resemble objects or documents.

 Unlike relational databases, data in non-relational databases have no set structure or relationship and are powered by services such as MongoDB (one of the most popular NoSQL platforms) or DynamoDB.

 A graph database management system provides specific support for the deployment and maintenance of graph databases.
 A graph database is used to store data in the form of nodes and connections.
 This is a great option to navigate deep hierarchies and to find hidden connections between items of a network.
-We can use graph databases to model transport networks, recommendation engines and fraud detection systems.
+Graph databases can be used to model transport networks, recommendation engines and fraud detection systems.

-Some popular choices of graph database management systems are Neo4j, ArangoDB, GraphQL and OrientDB.
+Some popular choices of graph database management systems are Neo4j, ArangoDB, OrientDB and TigerGraph.

 Advantages of Database Management Systems